AckerlyXu/heima/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

 Once the Channel starts ingesting data, you can preview your stream.

+>[!NOTE]
->[AZURE.NOTE]Currently the preview stream can only be delivered in Fragmented MP4 (Smooth Streaming) format regardless of the specified input type.
+>Currently the preview stream can only be delivered in Fragmented MP4 (Smooth Streaming) format regardless of the specified input type.
 You can use the [http://smf.cloudapp.net/healthmonitor](http://smf.cloudapp.net/healthmonitor) player to test the Smooth Stream.
 You can also use a player hosted in the Azure portal to view your stream.

 ### Allowed IP Addresses
 You can define the IP addresses that are allowed to connect to the preview endpoint.
 If no IP addresses are specified any IP address will be allowed.
 Allowed IP addresses can be specified as either a single IP address (e.g. ‘10.0.0.1’), an IP range using an IP address and a CIDR subnet mask (e.g. ‘10.0.0.1/22’), or an IP range using an IP address and a dotted decimal subnet mask (e.g. ‘10.0.0.1(255.255.252.0)’).